-Blinds are commonly made of PVC plastic, Faux Wood, Real, Wood, and Fabric.
+Vertical blinds are commonly made of PVC plastic, Faux Wood, Real Wood, Woven Wood, and Fabric.
 They are constructed using slats or vanes that can be adjusted using a cord, a wand, or a remote control.
 Their slats slightly overlap, making the blinds and shades very easily adjustable.
-Because they are easily adjustable, sliding glass door blinds can provide privacy whenever you want it.
-You can also control the amount of light that can get in your home.
+Because they are easily adjustable, vertical blinds are a great window treatment that can provide privacy whenever you want it.
+You can also control the amount of sunlight that can get in your home.

 They lie flat against the sliding doors in the closed position.
-And in the open position, they can be arranged to let in as much or as little light as you desire.
+And in the open position, they can be arranged to let in as much or as little brightness as you desire.
 Plus, when the slats are drawn completely open, they fit neatly against each other out of the way of your indoors to outdoors travels.

-When it comes to sliding door blinds, the most important decision you need to make is choosing the size of the slats.
+When it comes to vertical blinds, the most important decision you need to make is choosing the size of the slats.
 They come in 1-inch, 2-inch, and 3.5-inch sizes.
+They are great for large, expansive doors, and windows.

 Most homeowners choose 3.5-inch slats because it gives a modern look.
 Those who prefer treatments that require less maintenance and are cheaper should choose 1-inch slats.
 If you want to maintain an old-fashioned theme in your home, 2-inch slats should be your choice.

 Pro tip: Most interior designers avoid using blinds and curtains as the basis of a room’s color palette.
 Let the room color and decor determine your blind color.

 Vertical blinds or shades are the most popular choice because they offer total control of the light allowed into the room and they are cheap.
-They are easy to install and maintain and are perfect for sliding doors.
+They are easy to install and maintain and are perfect for sliding doors and windows.
 Plus there are lots of blind styles available.

 Sliding Glass Doors with Built-in Blinds